seandorsett/copilot-agent-and-mcp/hands-on/01-coding-agent-exercises.md

    - Backend implementation: #[Link to Backend Issue]
    ```

-4. GitHub MCP Server: it has already access to your current repository, so you have nothing to do here.
+4. GitHub MCP Server: it has already access to your current repository and is already usable by default, so you have nothing to do here.

 5. Assign to Copilot:
-  1. Assign the main issue to Copilot
+  1. Assign the Main Feature issue to Copilot
   2. Check the 👀 reaction
   3. Verify in the Coding Agent timeline that Copilot:
-   - Has access to linked issues
+   - Has access to linked issues and reads their content via the GitHub MCP Server
    - Understand the full feature scope
-   - Has MCP server access

 6. Monitor Implementation:
   - Watch Actions tab for PR creation